Emmotes/ic_spoilers/docs/eric.md

 > Eric starts in the formation.
 He can't be moved or removed.
 > In area 126 or higher, no Tanking Champions other than Eric can be added to the formation, and any other Tanking Champions are automatically removed.
 > A transformed Lukyon joins the formation.
 He doesn't do much in his cursed form.
-> Getting to know Eric: Knock back abilities are stronger when Eric is in the formation.
+> Getting to Know Eric: Knock back abilities are stronger when Eric is in the formation.
 Take advantage of that to protect your non-tanking Champions at the front!
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![The Wrath of Venger Icon](images/eric/25270.png) **Variant 3: The Wrath of Venger** (Complete Area 175)